Ok, here we come! Azerbaijan is next one from Things You didn’t Know Series.

 People litter to such extension that it is terrifying.
 On my ride from Qax to Zaqatala about 7 teenage boys throw their fizzy drink bottles through the window.

-Almost everyone do the same and when you mention it is not ok, they answer that there are people who will clean it up.
+Almost everyone does the same and when you mention it is not ok, they answer that there are people who will clean it up.

 Seriously?!
 I doubt.